First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 On the modeling side, parameter compilations and analytic models are invaluable for simulation practice,\cite{Schaffler1997,Paul2004,Yang2004,VandeWalle1999,Virgilio2006} yet they are assembled from heterogeneous experiments and theoretical assumptions and are not always internally consistent across strain states, compositions, and interface structures.
 This gap motivates a single, internally consistent first-principles dataset across the full composition range.
 Here we apply one procedure throughout: explicit interface-lineup extraction in thick periodic superlattices, special quasirandom structure (SQS) treatment of random alloys, a Mulliken-weight spin--orbit-coupling (SOC) correction of the valence edge, and hybrid-functional refinement of conduction edges.

-All calculations are performed using the real-space density-functional theory (DFT) package RESCU,\cite{MichaudRioux2016,Nanoacademic} and employ the Perdew--Burke--Ernzerhof (PBE) generalized-gradient approximation (GGA) for the exchange--correlation (XC) energy.\cite{PBE1996} To correct the semilocal band-gap error in the conduction offsets, we later refine the conduction-edge terms with the Heyd--Scuseria--Ernzerhof (HSE) hybrid functional while retaining the PBE lineup workflow.
-The wavefunctions are represented in a linear combination of atomic orbitals (LCAO) basis.\cite{MichaudRioux2016} Bulk band-edge calculations are performed in 64-atom supercells (\SiGe\ SQS built from a $2\times 2\times 2$ replication of the conventional cubic cell)\cite{Zunger1990} using a $3\times 3\times 3$ Monkhorst--Pack $k$-point grid.\cite{MonkhorstPack1976} For lineup extraction, we use thick periodic heterostructure superlattices (512 atoms) sampled with a $3\times 3\times 1$ Monkhorst--Pack $k$-point grid.
+All calculations are performed using the real-space density-functional theory (DFT) package RESCU,\cite{MichaudRioux2016,Nanoacademic} and employ the Perdew--Burke--Ernzerhof (PBE) generalized-gradient approximation (GGA) for the exchange--correlation (XC) energy.\cite{PBE1996} To correct the semilocal band-gap error in the conduction offsets, we later refine the conduction-edge terms with the Heyd--Scuseria--Ernzerhof HSE06 hybrid functional\cite{Heyd2003,Heyd2006} while retaining the PBE lineup workflow.
+HSE06 calculations use the standard screened hybrid form with 25\% short-range exact exchange and a screening parameter corresponding to approximately 0.2~\AA$^{-1}$.\cite{Heyd2003,Heyd2006} The wavefunctions are represented in a linear combination of atomic orbitals (LCAO) basis.\cite{MichaudRioux2016} Since RESCU is a real-space LCAO code, there is no plane-wave kinetic-energy cutoff; the analogous numerical parameter is the real-space-grid spacing, which is specified as an upper bound so that the grid actually used is at least as fine.
+The grid-spacing bounds are 0.14~\AA\ for the bulk alloy cells, 0.20~\AA\ for the strained-Si bulk reference cells, and 0.18~\AA\ for the heterostructure superlattices.
+Bulk band-edge calculations are performed in 64-atom supercells (\SiGe\ SQS built from a $2\times 2\times 2$ replication of the conventional cubic cell)\cite{Zunger1990} using a $3\times 3\times 3$ Monkhorst--Pack $k$-point grid.\cite{MonkhorstPack1976} For lineup extraction, we use thick periodic heterostructure superlattices (512 atoms) sampled with a $3\times 3\times 1$ Monkhorst--Pack $k$-point grid.
 All bulk and heterostructure calculations use three-dimensional periodic boundary conditions defined by the supercell lattice vectors and sampled over the corresponding Brillouin zone.
 Structural relaxations are performed at fixed in-plane lattice constants set by the relaxed alloy buffer (epitaxial constraint), while internal coordinates and the out-of-plane lattice parameter are relaxed to the numerical force/stress convergence thresholds.
-In strained bulk reference cells, $E_v$ and $E_c$ denote the valence-band maximum (VBM) and conduction-band minimum (CBM) energies and are taken as the highest occupied and lowest unoccupied Kohn--Sham eigenvalues over the sampled Brillouin-zone mesh.\cite{VandeWalleMartin1987,Dandrea1992,DiLiberto2021} Operationally, $E_v$ ($E_c$) is the maximum (minimum) eigenvalue with occupation threshold $n_{\mathrm{occ}}>10^{-3}$ ($<10^{-3}$), and bulk band edges are measured relative to the cell-averaged local potential $\langle v_{\mathrm{dh}}+v_{\mathrm{na}}+v_{\mathrm{xc}}\rangle$, where $v_{\mathrm{dh}}$ is the Hartree potential generated by the self-consistent charge redistribution, $v_{\mathrm{na}}$ is the neutral-atom potential used to assemble the atomic lattice, and $v_{\mathrm{xc}}$ is the exchange--correlation term.\cite{MichaudRioux2016,DiLiberto2021} Additional numerical details and convergence checks are provided in the Supplementary Material.
+In strained bulk reference cells, $E_v$ and $E_c$ denote the valence-band maximum (VBM) and conduction-band minimum (CBM) energies and are taken as the highest occupied and lowest unoccupied Kohn--Sham eigenvalues over the sampled Brillouin-zone mesh.\cite{VandeWalleMartin1987,Dandrea1992,DiLiberto2021} Operationally, $E_v$ ($E_c$) is the maximum (minimum) eigenvalue with occupation threshold $n_{\mathrm{occ}}>10^{-3}$ ($<10^{-3}$), and bulk band edges are measured relative to the cell-averaged local potential $\langle v_{\mathrm{dh}}+v_{\mathrm{na}}+v_{\mathrm{xc}}\rangle$, where $v_{\mathrm{dh}}$ is the Hartree potential generated by the self-consistent charge redistribution, $v_{\mathrm{na}}$ is the neutral-atom potential used to assemble the atomic lattice, and $v_{\mathrm{xc}}$ is the exchange--correlation term.\cite{MichaudRioux2016,DiLiberto2021}